PineappleCat22/FlipperAntidepressants/README.md

-i forked this so i could compile it on FlipC and damn it doesnt even compile due to api mismatch
+i forked this so i could compile it on FlipC

 # FlipperAntidepressants